 |Comma||,||Left to right|

 The relational operators are used to compare two operands.
-The relational operators will compare and return true or false.
-The relational operators are equal, not equal, greater than, greater than or equals to, less than, less than or equals to.
+The relational operators will compare and return true or false depending on the result.
+Equal, not equal, greater than, greater than or equals to, less than, less than or equals to are the relational operators.

-The conditional operator is used to check the condition before assigning the value.
-The conditional operators are called as ternary operators.
-The conditional operator is ?:
+Before assigning a value, the conditional operator is used to check the condition.
+Conditional operators are referred to as ternary operators. ?: is the conditional operator.